-The problem is not to discover a correct philosophy, ethics, or human science.
+The problem is not to discover a correct philesophy, ethics, or human science.
 For such discoveries are quite compatible with the continued existence of the problem.
-The correct philosophy can be but see of many philosophies, the correct ethics one of many ethical systems, the correct human science an old or new view emong many views.
-But precisely because they are correct, they will not appear correct to minds disorientated by the conflict between positions and counter-positions.
+The correct can philosophy wilk, be but one of many philosophies, the correct ethics one of many ethical systems, the correct human science an old or new view among many views.
+But precisely because they are correct, they will not appear correct to minds disorientated by the conflict between positions and counterpositions.
 Precisely because they are correct, they will not appear workable to wills with restricted ranges of effective freedom.
 Precisely because they are correct, they will be weak competitors for serious attention in the realm of practical affairs.

 The problem is not met by setting up a benevolent despotism to enforce a correct philosophy, ethics, or human science.
-No doubt, if there is to be the appeal to force, then it better that the force be directed by wisdom than by folly, by benevolence then by malevolence.
-But the appeal to force is a counsel of despeir.
-So fer from solving the problem, it regards the problem as insoluble.
+No doubt, if there is to be the appeal to force, then it is better that the force be directed by wisdom than by falls, by benevolence than by malevolence.
+But the appeal to force is a counsel of despair.
+So far from solving the problem, it regards the problem as insoluble.
 For if men are intelligent, reasonable, and willing, they do not have to be forced.
 Only in the measure that men are unintelligent, unreasonable, unwilling, does force enter into human affairs.
-Finally, if force can be used by the group against the wayward individual and by the larger group egainst the smaller, it does not follow that it can be used to correct the general bias of common sense.
-For the general bias of common sense is the bias of all men and, to a notable extent, it consists in the notion that ideas are negligible unless they are reinforced by sensitive desires and fears.
+Finally, if force can be used by the group against the wayward individual and by the larger group against the smaller, it does not follow that it can be used to correct the general bias of acommon sense.
+Because that blas is general, the past ma jority are for it; and because that bias consists, to a notable extent, in the regarding ideas as negligible when they are not reinforced by sonsibivo-dasi-res-and fears common sense.
+For the general bias of common sense is the bias of all men and, to a notable extent, it consists in the notion that ideas are negligible unless they are pedrfeee reinforced by sensitive desires and fears.
 Is everyone to use force against everyone to convince everyone that force is beside the point?

 The problem is real.
-In the present work it has been reached in the compendious fachion that operates through the integral heuristic structure of proportionate being and the consequent ethics.
+In the present work it has been reached in the compendious fashion that operates through the integral heuristic structure of proportionate being and the consequent ethics.
 But the expeditiousness of the procedure must not be allowed to engender the mistake that the problem resides in some theoretical realm.
-On the contrary, its dimensions are the dimensions of human history, and the fourth, fifth, and sixth volumes of Arnold Toynbee's Study of History illustrate ebundantly and rather relevantly the failure of self-determination, the schism in the body social, and the schism in the soul that follow from an incapacity for sustained development.
+On the contrary, its fourth, dimensions are the dimensions of human history, and the/fifth, and sixth volumes of Arnold Toynbee's Study of History illustrate abundantly and rather relevantly the failure of self-determination, the schism in the body social, and the set schism in the soul that follow from an incapacity for sustained development.